 Dynamic Stretches to Perform Before Insanity

-You don’t have to follow the exercises in the videos exactly, but instead, use them as a reference and do what you think will provide you with an adequate warm-up.
+You don’t have to follow the exercises in the videos exactly, but instead, use them as a reference and do which ones you think will provide you with an adequate warm-up.
 If you need more, do more.
 If you need less, do less.

-Static stretching should be performed after working out – and yes, that means right after!
-For years, static stretching was considered to be a way to warm-up for exercise, but today, sports science has proven that static stretching before working out is incorrect.
+Static stretching should be performed after working out – and yes, that means right after your workout.
+For years, static stretching was considered to be a way to warm-up for exercise, but today, sports science has proven that static stretching before working out is not the right thing to do.

-Static stretching before a workout can actually put you in more jeopardy for an injury, because you could injure yourself if your muscles are “cold” and you’re pulling them into deep stretches, you are also at a higher risk for injury when working out.
+Static stretching before a workout can actually put you in more jeopardy of getting an injury, because you could injure yourself if your muscles are “cold” (tight) and you’re pulling them into deep stretches.
+You’ll also be at a higher risk for injury when working out.
 It is best to perform static stretches after your workout to help improve your mobility and range of motion, which in turn, can help reduce muscle soreness in the long run.

-Below is a sequence of additional stretching you can do as a cool down following your Insanity workouts.
-Try to hold each stretch for thirty seconds and work both sides of your body.
+Below is a sequence of additional stretching you can do as a cool down following your workouts.
+Try to hold each stretch for 30 seconds and work both sides of your body.

 Conclusion